pratikjadhav2000/Vocab/README.md

 2.It will redirect to PhpMyAdmin,then setup the Database with exact details below:

-Create new database named :  'vocab'
+Click on Import in the navigation menu.

-Select the vocab database, and click on import.And import the following file from extracted folder:
+And import the following file from extracted folder:

 vocab.sql